carbon-language/carbon-lang/llvm/docs/BitCodeFormat.rst

 larger than N-1 bits emit their bits in a series of N-1 bit chunks, where all but the last set the high bit.

-For example, the value 27 (0x1B) is encoded as 1011 0011 when emitted as a vbr4
-value.
-The first set of four bits indicates the value 3 (011) with a continuation piece (indicated by a high bit of 1).
-The next word indicates a value of 24 (011 << 3) with no continuation.
-The sum (3+24) yields the value 27.
+For example, the value 30 (0x1E) is encoded as 62 (0b0011'1110) when emitted as a vbr4 value.
+The first set of four bits starting from the least significant indicates the value 6 (110) with a continuation piece (indicated by a high bit of 1).
+The next set of four bits indicates a value of 24 (011 << 3) with no continuation.
+The sum (6+24) yields the value 30.

 .. _char6-encoded value: